STRATEGY·March 27, 2026·10 min read·Updated Apr 29, 2026

 Competitors already charging

-A niche is not just an industry.
-It is a specific intersection of industry, role, company size, and workflow.
-Each narrowing step reduces competition faster than it reduces market size, because most competition lives at the broad level.
+A niche isn't just an industry.
+It's a specific cross-section of industry, job role, company size, and how people actually work.
+Each time you narrow it, you cut competition faster than you cut market size — because most competition is sitting at the broad level.

 Broad vs Narrow: The Competition Difference